BUPKIS

 });

-it('should work with objects', () => {
+it('should partially match objects', () => {

 const user = { name: 'Alice', age: 30 };

-expect(user, 'to satisfy', { name: 'Alice' });
+expect(user, 'to be an object', 'and', 'to satisfy', { name: 'Alice' });

 });